How to install Ticket-Based IT Experience application to ServiceNow

 Installation of the application is very straightforward and requires only a few steps to complete:

 1. In the ServiceNow application navigator, find the "System Applications" module.
-In the "System Applications" module expand the "All Available Applications" section and click on the "All" menu item.
+In the "System Applications" module, expand the "All Available Applications" section and click on the "All" menu item.

-2. In the "All applications" page, type "HappySignals" to the search bar.
+2. In the "All applications" page, type "HappySignals" in the search bar.
 In the application list below find the Ticket-Based IT Experience application and click the "Install"-button.
 Confirm the installation in the modal that pops up.

 Configuring the application:

-Once you have installed the HappySignals Ticket-Based IT Experience application to your instance you can start the configuration process.
+Once you have installed the HappySignals Ticket-Based IT Experience application to your instance, you can start the configuration process.

-1. switch your application scope to "Ticket-Based IT Experience"
+1. Switch your application scope to "Ticket-Based IT Experience."

 Now, you are ready to set up the General Properties:

-1. in the ServiceNow application navigator find the HappySignals Ticket-Based IT Experience application and click on the "General Properties" module.
+1. In the ServiceNow application navigator, find the HappySignals Ticket-Based IT Experience application and click on the "General Properties" module.

 3. The main properties you need in order to get the Ticket-Based IT Experience application working in your instance are described below.